juspay/hyperswitch-docs/features/payment-flows-and-management/fraud-blocklist.md

     block the card.
 * Try the payment again (should fail)

-## How to enable Blocklist Guard on Hyperswitch using API?
+## How to enable Blocklist Guard on Hyperswitch?

 ```
 curl --location --request POST 'http://localhost:8080/blocklist/toggle?status=true' \